 Sarsfield Street, Clonmel, Tipperary, Republic of Ireland

-The Main Guard is one of Clonmel's most distinctive landmarks; the restored Main Guard was built in 1675 by James Butler, Duke of Ormond.
-It is located in the heart of Clonmel, County Tipperary.
+The Main Guard is a five-bay two-storey courthouse and market house and one of Clonmel's most distinctive landmarks.
+The Main Guard was built in 1675 by Duke of Ormond, James Butler, and is located in the heart of Clonmel town, County Tipperary.

 The building is open to visitors from April to September and guided tours available.